willydlw/mazedaze/README.md

 [Iterative Implementation](/home/diane/repos/mazedaze/iterative_dfs.py)

-1. Choose the initial cell, mark it as visited and push it to the stack
+- Choose the initial cell, mark it as visited and push it to the stack
-2. While the stack is not empty
+- While the stack is not empty

-   a.
-Pop a cell from the stack and make it a current cell
+    - Pop a cell from the stack and make it a current cell.
-   b.
-If the current cell has any neighbours which have not been visited
+    - If the current cell has any neighbours which have not been visited

-      i.
-Push the current cell to the stack ii.
-Choose one of the unvisited neighbours iii.
-Remove the wall between the current cell and the chosen cell iv.
-Mark the chosen cell as visited and push it to the stack
+        - Push the current cell to the stack
+        - Choose one of the unvisited neighbours
+        - Remove the wall between the current cell and the chosen cell
+        - Mark the chosen cell as visited and push it to the stack

 [Recursive Implementation](/home/diane/repos/mazedaze/recursive_dfs.py)

-1. Given a current cell as a parameter
+- Given a current cell as a parameter
-2. Mark the current cell as visited
+- Mark the current cell as visited
-3. While the current cell has any unvisited neighbor cells
+- While the current cell has any unvisited neighbor cells

-   a.
-Choose one of the unvisited neighbors
+    - Choose one of the unvisited neighbors
-   b.
-Remove the wall between the current cell and the chosen cell
+    - Remove the wall between the current cell and the chosen cell
-   c.
-Invoke the routine recursively for the chosen cell
+    - Invoke the routine recursively for the chosen cell

 >Note: The iterative and recursive implementation default values generate a maze of width 642, height 482, cell size 20.
 For the recursive implementation, changing the cell size to 10 generated the following error: "RecursionError: maximum recursion depth exceeded in comparison" The iterative implementation was able to handle the cell size of 10 during my testing.
 Your experience may differ, based on your testing environment.